Sneaky Ways IKEA Tricks You Into Spending Money

 Complementing the winding layouts and time-distorting designs, IKEA buildings are commonly built far away from other buildings.
 This is due in part to their impressive size, but the isolation also works to augment the time shoppers spend wandering around.
 The Swedish brand consciously chooses locations that are removed from city centers or urban areas, so customers feel as though leaving empty-handed or cutting their time short would be a waste of time and money.
 Known as the sunk cost fallacy, this natural inclination pushes people to continue investing resources toward an endeavor in which they've already invested considerably.

-For example, if you drive an hour to get to an IKEA store far away and spend another hour walking around, leaving with nothing would feel like more of a waste than spending $100 on something you didn't necessarily need.
+For example, if you drive an hour to get to an IKEA store far away and spend another hour walking around, leaving with nothing would likely feel like more of a waste than spending $100 on something you didn't necessarily need.
 On paper, you're down $100, but the expenditure feels like it justifies the hours and emotional energy you already committed.
 This psychological phenomenon influences our financial decisions daily and is one of the more consequential investment traps that could cost you.
-You can avoid overspending at IKEA by setting a clear time deadline and outlining specifically what you're going to buy.

 Price protection

-IKEA offers a competitive 90-day price protection on most of its products, giving shoppers a three-month window to potentially receive a price reduction.
-Since the affordable Swedish furniture giant is always offering new deals and limited-time discounts, this price match is intended to keep consumers from delaying a purchase with the expectation of a future price cut.
-If a particular item's cost is reduced within 90 days of purchase, a consumer is refunded the difference.
+IKEA Family members get a competitive 90-day price protection on most IKEA products, giving shoppers a three-month window to potentially receive a price reduction.
+This means that if a particular item's cost is reduced within 90 days of purchase, a consumer can be refunded the difference.
+Since the furniture giant is always offering new deals and limited-time discounts, this price match is intended to keep consumers from delaying a purchase with the expectation of a future price cut.
 Although this seems like a reasonable gesture, it's another sneaky way IKEA gets you to spend more money.

-This 90-day price protection helps trigger the same buying impulse caused by an actual discount without requiring IKEA to actually reduce its income.
-The mere possibility of a lower price can have shoppers talk themselves into spending more than they might otherwise.
+This 90-day price protection CAN trigger the same buying impulse caused by an actual discount — without requiring IKEA to actually reduce its income.
 While it's true that IKEA routinely places items on discount, the vast majority of their products maintain their standard price.
 That means customers face low odds that their purchase will actually see a price cut within the 90-day window.
 Don't forgo this potential cost-saver, but don't rely on it, either.

 Professional lighting

-As previously discussed, IKEA sets up carefully curated showrooms to encourage people to buy more, but there's an even sneakier tactic used by the Swedish retailer.
-The entire warehouse is set up like a giant display, complete with professional lighting, hand-selected paints, and purposeful layouts.
-The bright, clear, white lights help maintain the modern, luxurious, and clean Scandinavian lifestyle with which IKEA has become synonymous.
+As previously discussed, IKEA sets up carefully curated showrooms to encourage people to buy more, but there's actually an even sneakier tactic being used.
+The entire warehouse is ultimately set up like a giant display showroom, complete with professional lighting and hand-selected paints.
+The bright, clear, white lights used throughout the warehouse help to maintain the modern, luxurious, and clean aesthetic.
 This illumination works to accentuate the best features of the chain's products, literally placing them in the best light.

-The same strategy is applied to the individual displays, where designers organize furniture and accoutrements in the most idyllic framing.
-They use ceiling lights, lamps, and other types of lighting to highlight various features, draw shoppers' attention to specific areas, and make the layout look as enticing as possible.
+IKEA uses ceiling lights, lamps, and other types of lighting to highlight various features, draw shoppers' attention to specific areas, and make the store's layout appear as enticing as possible.
 This isn't based on a hunch, either.
 Research indicates that lighting can actually impact spending behaviors.
 For example, bright LED lights have been shown to lead to higher sales.
 Brighter stores also make it easier for consumers to review and compare various products, something that works with IKEA's wide range of goods.

 Strategic product placement

 A researcher at University College London found that 60% of IKEA purchases were impulse buys.
-In other words, customers tend to leave the store with more unintended than planned purchases.
-That is most definitely not a fluke.
-One of the sneaky ways that IKEA drives more purchases is by strategically placing smaller, low-cost items in high-traffic areas where shoppers regularly pass by.
+In other words, customers tend to leave the store with more unintended purchases than planned ones.
+That is because one of the sneaky ways that IKEA drives sales is by strategically placing smaller, low-cost items in high-traffic areas where shoppers regularly pass by.
 Aisle corners and checkout lanes are some of the most commonly targeted areas.
 These items are designed to look extremely cheap compared to the rest of IKEA's offerings.
-The stark contrast between the larger pieces of furniture and these tiny trinkets can lead people to make an unplanned purchase.
+The stark contrast between larger pieces of furniture and small $1.99 trinkets can easily lead people to make unplanned purchases.

 Yet another product placement strategy used by IKEA is called the decoy price effect.
-If you've ever seen three of nearly identical products lined up on display at the store, you've come across this sales technique without realizing it.
 IKEA will display a series of progressively nicer items with progressively higher price tags.
-The average product made with modest materials and sold for a meager price is the decoy, intended to make the cheapest option look like a steal and the most expensive look like a great deal.
-In short, the store is promoting an unappealing item along with others to boost the appeal of the products they want to sell.
+By presenting three options, consumers are likely to change their preference to one of the two bookend priced options.
+The middle priced item serves as the decoy — intended to make the cheapest option look like a steal and the most expensive look like a great deal.